Buttigieg: Not speaking out sooner about train derailment is "lesson learned" - WSGW 790 AM & 100.5 FM

 Buttigieg: Not speaking out sooner about train derailment is “lesson learned”

-▶ Watch Video: Ohio residents outraged over slow federal response to toxic train derailment
+▶ Watch Video: Buttigieg says not speaking out sooner about Ohio train derailment is “lesson leaned”

 Transportation Secretary Pete Buttigieg acknowledged Tuesday that he “could have spoken sooner” about the disastrous Norfolk Southern train derailment in East Palestine, Ohio, that has caused serious health and environmental concerns because of the hazardous chemicals it was transporting.